Omar Elabdellaoui: Return to Olympiacos

 Elabdellaoui's form during the 2018–19 season attracted interest from other clubs, though Olympiacos said they would have had to offer a minimum of 5 million euros.

 Elabdellaoui was made club captain for the 2019–20 season and made 47 appearances in all competitions playing an important role in his side winning the Greek Super League.

 In August 2020, he announced that he was leaving the club.

 Galatasaray

-Following his departure from Olympiacos, Elabdellaoui signed a three-year deal with Turkish club Galatasaray worth a reported €4,050,000 in salary over the course of his contract.
+Following his departure from Olympiacos, Elabdellaoui signed a three-year deal with Turkish club Galatasaray worth a reported €4,050,000 in total salary.

-On 31 December 2020, during the New Year celebrations, fireworks exploded in Elabdellaoui's hands.
+On 31 December 2020, during the New Year celebrations, fireworks detonated in Elabdellaoui's hands.
 He was transferred to hospital for treatment, with specific concern over injuries to his eyes.

 Elabdellaoui returned to training in July 2021, wearing protective glasses.
 In February 2022, after more than ten eye surgeries, he prepared to play again.
 His eyes were reconstructed in the United States with the help of his sister and an anonymous donor.

 His contract was unilaterally terminated by Galatasaray on 2 September 2022.